Mall of Africa: Tenants

 Mall of Africa has anchor tenants including departmental store Woolworths and hypermarkets Game and Checkers Hyper.
 The shopping mall also has house flagship stores in South Africa for international brands such as H&M, Cotton On and Forever 21.
 As well as introducing new brands to South Africa like Starbucks, Mango Man, The Kooples, Boutique Adela, Zara Home, Armani Exchange, Under Armour and Interoptika.

 Design

 The mall design was inspired by Africa's geological features, as evident by its courts.
 The Crystal Court is located in the Northern Section of the mall, representing Southern Africa's mineral wealth with sharp geometric patterns.

-The Great Lakes Court is located the Eastern Section of the mall, representing the Great Lakes mostly of East Africa and has calm and gentle materials used.
+The Great Lakes Court is located in the Eastern Section of the mall, representing the Great Lakes mostly of East Africa and has calm and gentle materials used.
 The Desert Court is located in the Southern Section of the mall, representing the Sahara Desert of North Africa and has calm motifs used in traditional Berber carpets.

 The Oleum Court is located in the Western Section of the mall, representing West Africa's Oil wealth.
 The Forest Walk Court is in the center of the shopping mall, representing Central Africa and its rain forests.